 Sadly this service is no more.

-There are a couple of options for those of you stuck air-side that will make the time go a little more quickly.
+There are a number of choices available for those of you stuck air-side, that will make the time go a little more quickly.

-One option available to the international traveller is to plan a break between flights; the so called "Bangkok airport layover" or "stopover".
+One option available to the international traveller is to plan a break between flights; the so called "Bangkok Airport long layover" or "stopover".